web2project/modules-todos/README.md

-TodoList v1.2
+TodoList v2.0

 CaseySoftware, LLC

 webmaster@caseysoftware.com

-** This module will not work with any version of web2project prior to v3.0-pre! **
+** This module will not work with any version of web2project prior to v3.0! **

 The TodoList module handles simple todo management for web2project.
-These todo items are usually things that are either done or not done in minutes as opposed to hours or days.
-Therefore, they don't make sense as Tasks.
+Todo items are different from Tasks in that a todo is either done or not done.
+They don't have a percent complete or a true duration therefore, they don't make sense as Tasks.
 These items can optionally be attached to specific Projects, Contacts, or both.

 COMPATIBLE VERSIONS

 =====================================

+* v2.0 of this module added some Getting Things Done concepts in only displaying the next few items for any given project.

-*  v1.3+ of this module has been validated to work with web2project v3.0-pre and above and is known to be incompatible with earlier releases.
+* v1.4+ of this module has been validated to work with web2project v3.0-pre and above and is known to be incompatible with earlier releases.

 * v1.1 has been validated to work with the current Web2project v2.0 and above.

 * This won't work with dotProject, don't even bother trying.

 Changelog
 =====================================

+2.0  Major version update to denote that anything before 3.0-pre is not compatible
+-  Tweaked the layouts to use less tables and more simple css;
+-  Added some nifty GTD views for all projects or just the active ones;
+-  All the database column names have been corrected to our naming conventions, so the HTML Helper is an option.

-1.3 Updated to use all of the new web2project v3.0 functionality
+1.4/1.3 Updated to use all of the new web2project v3.0 functionality
 -  This is incompatible with any version before pre-3.0;
 -  Makes use of all pre/post hooks;